 You can opt to pay for your hosting monthly, every 6 months, once a year, once every two years, or once every three years.
 You can bag a 5% discount if you sign up for a year, but there are no incentives to sign up for longer than that.

-This does beg the question: who in the world signs up for more than one year?
-Well, crazy people.
-We all know there are quite a few of them walking around, being weird, and signing up for 3 year periods with no good reason.
+This does raise the question: who on earth would sign up for more than one year?
+Well, some people are just crazy.
+We all know there are plenty of them out there, being strange and committing to 3-year periods for no apparent reason.

 Because you’re smart, you’ll go with the one year plan to save a few bucks, or simply choose monthly and enjoy how great it is to not commit to things.